 A member of a registered pension scheme will see the value of their pension savings reduce following a pension debit.
 Subject to the normal restrictions on tax relief, the member can pay contributions to make up the shortfall in their benefits caused by the pension debit.
 Anyone with an existing fund protection will also need to take into account the effect a pension debit may have.
 This is covered in more detail below.

 For pension credits received before 6 April 2006, it was possible for an ex-spouse or ex-civil partner to register for an enhanced lifetime allowance.
 If this was granted, it allows an ex-spouse or ex-civil partner to take benefits up to the value of the pension credit plus their own lifetime allowance without having to pay a lifetime allowance charge.
-An application to benefit from this enhanced lifetime allowance had to be made to HM Revenue & Customs (HMRC) by 5 April 2009.
+An application to benefit from this enhanced lifetime allowance had to be made to HMRC by 5 April 2009.
 The enhancement factor would have been calculated using the lifetime allowance of £1.5 million from 2006/07.

 Note that the enhancement could not have been applied for if the ex-spouse or ex-civil partner had registered for primary protection.

 Anyone who receives a pension credit on or after 6 April 2006 has to count its value against their own lifetime allowance.
+While the tax charge for exceeding the lifetime allowance has been abolished, an LTA test must still be performed until it is removed entirely in 2024.
 There are four possible scenarios which are:

 A member who has primary, enhanced, fixed (either 2012, 2014 or 2016) or individual protection (2014 or 2016) may later divorce and, under a pension sharing order, share their pension with their ex-spouse or ex-civil partner.
 It will depend on what type of fund protection is held as to what happens to the remaining benefits after a pension debit has been made.